vuralcanasal/GitNotes/02_Branche.md

 # Git Branch
 `git branch` to view your existing branches.
 `git branch <new branch name>` to create new branch.
 You are still on the current branch after this.
-`git branch switch <branch name>` to switch to a branch.
+`git switch <branch name>` to switch to a branch.
 Also, you can create a new branch and switch to it by `git switch -c <new branch name>`.
 `git checkout <branch name>` to switch to a branch, so it is older version of switch.
 Both work.

 __If you switch to another branch without committed your work, you can lost your work.
 Always commit your work before switching branches to avoid losing changes.__